ProcessorMicro/bash-functions/README.md

 The functions and scripts are written in the bash scripting language, with some supporting scripts written in gawk.
 The intention of this distribution is to provide, to the home user writing bash scripts, easy access to boilerplate or to capabilities not immediately available or obvious.
 It is, and always will be, a work in progress.
-For more advanced scripting users they provide a quick way to implement some standard scripting (boiler plate) capability.
+For more advanced scripting users they provide a quick way to implement some standard scripting capability.

-I have carefully checked and re-checked everything ad-nauseam so, of course, there are many undiscovered errors.
+I have carefully checked and re-checked everything ad-nauseam.
+So, of course, there are many undiscovered errors.

 Note: The coding is not necessarily the best or the most efficient.
-Therefore it is recommended that `functions.sh` not be used in a production or multi-user environment.
+Therefore it is suggested that `functions.sh` not be used in a production or multi-user environment.
 However, be that as it may, The functions allow one to concentrate on the purpose of a new script rather than having to duplicate common requirements.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[top](#top)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[contents](#contents)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[bottom](#bottom)